jlian/jlian.co/content/posts/hdmi-cec.md

 Translated:

 1. Apple TV announces itself as the active source.
+2. Apple TV sends some magic bits to the Denon??
-2. Very soon after, the Denon tells everyone “System Audio Mode is on,” and the TV happily keeps output set to **Receiver** instead of flipping back to TV speakers.
+3. Very soon after, the Denon tells everyone “System Audio Mode is on,” and the TV happily keeps output set to **Receiver** instead of flipping back to TV speakers.

-I did the exact same experiment with PS5, Xbox, Switch 2 and the second packet never arrives:
+I did the exact same experiment with PS5, Xbox, Switch 2 and the result was different:

 ```text
 >> bf:82:36:00       # PS5: Active Source
 # ...a bunch of reports, but no 5f:72:01
 ```

 So what was the `8f:a6:06:10:56:10` frame when Apple TV was involved?
-With debug logs, cec-client showed `>> Playback 2 (8) -> Broadcast (F): UNKNOWN (A6)`.
-So, opcode `A6` is not a standard CEC opcode, so libCEC labels it `UNKNOWN (A6)` because it’s in the vendor-specific range.
+With debug logs, `cec-client` showed `UNKNOWN (A6)`.
+So, opcode `A6` is not a standard CEC opcode, so `libCEC` labels it unknown because it’s in the vendor-specific range.
 The following bytes (`06:10:56:10`) could be Apple’s proprietary payload, like some capability or extended control.
 It's possible Samsung and Apple have a private handshake here that ultimately results in the Denon doing the right thing.
 It’s neat, but I couldn't rely on it since it’s undocumented and sending it manually from the Raspberry Pi's logical address had no effect.
 Impersonating Apple TV over CEC is not realistically viable and likely brittle.

-However, with cec-o-matic.com, it was easy to craft a CEC frame for the Raspberry Pi to send a system audio mode request:
+However, with [cec-o-matic.com](https://www.cec-o-matic.com), it was easy to craft a CEC frame for the Raspberry Pi to send a normal system audio mode request:

 ```text
 15:70:00:00 # TV (1) -> Audio (5): System Audio Mode Request